InvictusYing/Chinese-Tutorial/Tutorials/local-search-geocoding-api.md

 ---
-title: 使用Geocoding API进行本地搜索
+title: Local search with the Geocoding API
-description: 本教程将指导您使用Mapbox Geocoding API中的可选参数创建本地搜索应用。
+description: This tutorial guides you through the process of creating a local search app using optional parameters from the Mapbox Geocoding API.
 thumbnail: localSearchGeocodingApi
 level: 2
 language:
 - JavaScript
-prereq: 熟悉前端开发概念。
+prereq: Familiarity with front-end development concepts.
 topics:
   - web apps
   - geocoding